 Treatment of vaginal bleeding during early pregnancy is directed at the underlying disorder:

 Unruptured ectopic pregnancy: Methotrexate or salpingotomy or salpingectomy via laparoscopy or laparotomy

-Threatened abortion Treatment Spontaneous abortion is noninduced embryonic or fetal death or passage of products of conception before 20 weeks gestation.
-Threatened abortion is vaginal bleeding without cervical dilation... read more : Expectant management for hemodynamically stable patients
+Threatened abortion Treatment Spontaneous abortion is pregnancy loss before 20 weeks gestation.
+Threatened abortion is vaginal bleeding without cervical dilation before 20 weeks in a confirmed viable intrauterine pregnancy... read more : Expectant management for hemodynamically stable patients

 Inevitable, incomplete, or missed abortions: D & C or uterine evacuation

-Septic abortion Treatment Septic abortion is serious uterine infection during or shortly before or after an abortion.
-Septic abortions usually result from induced abortions done by untrained practitioners using nonsterile... read more : IV antibiotics and urgent uterine evacuation if retained products of conception are identified during ultrasonography
+Septic abortion Treatment Septic abortion is serious uterine infection during or shortly before or after a spontaneous or an induced abortion.
+Septic abortions usually result from use of nonsterile techniques for uterine... read more : IV antibiotics and urgent uterine evacuation if retained products of conception are identified during ultrasonography

 Complete abortion: Obstetric follow-up

 If patients have vaginal bleeding during early pregnancy, always be alert for ectopic pregnancy; symptoms can be mild or severe.